Prestige Buying guides

 Financing and legal structuring of a high-end acquisition

-Optimization and taxation of luxury real estate
+Optimisation and taxation of luxury real estate

-Specificities for non-resident investors
+Specific considerations for non-resident investors

-Key stages of a prestige real estate transaction
+The key stages of a prestige real estate transaction

-Valuation and expertise of an extraordinary property
+Valuation and appraisal of an extraordinary property

 The confidential market: accessing Off-Market sales